-The Group endeavours to assist its employees in fulfilling their full potential, as the Group believes that talents are the key to the future of the Group.
+The Group endeavours to assist its employees in fulfilling their full potential, as it believes that talents are the key to the future of the Group.
 The Group is committed to nurturing its talents by providing diversified learning channels.
 Guidelines on education and training management are clearly provided for the sake of fully empowering its employees with the knowledge and skills required to excel in their professional fields as well as motivating employees to further self-learning, and thereby creating a talent pool which can contribute to the continuous success of the Group.

 Aiming to assist employees in continuously developing their capacity through further education, the Group has formulated relevant policies to regulate employee training management.
-Employees are provided with on- job training relevant to their current roles.
+Employees are provided with on-job training relevant to their current roles.
 The Group is committed to increasing job morale as well as job satisfaction among its employees.

-During the Year, approximately 2% of the Group's employees have participated in approximately 0.19 hours of training through attending both internal and external training courses.
+During the Year, approximately 2%7 (2021: approximately 2%) of the Group's employees have participated in approximately 0.20 hours8 (2021: approximately 0.19 hours) of training on average through attending both internal and external courses including anti-corruption training and continuing professional development ("CPD") programmes.
 The training data of employees by gender and employee category was summarised as follows:

+2022 2021

-2021 Percentage of Average trained training Employees hours
+Percentage of trained employees 9 Average training hours 10 Percentage of trained employees Average training hours

 By gender

-Male - -
+Male - - -

-Female 100% 0.34
+Female 100% 0.38 100% 0.34

 By employee category

-Management 100% 7.67
+Management 100% 11.00 100% 7.67

 General staff - -

-Notes
+Notes: